GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/README.md

 <li><a href="https://github.com/" target="_blank">GitHub</a> - The site was used to edit and host the website.</li>
 <li><a href="https://gitpod.io/projects" target="_blank">GitPod</a> - Used in the deployment and creating the website.</li>
+<li><a href="https://git-scm.com/" target="_blank">GitBash</a> - Used for committing and pushing files to github in the terminal through version control.</li>
+GitBash - Terminal used to push changes to the GitHub repository.
 <li><a href="https://www.python.org/" target="_blank">Python</a> - This was used in the production to get the game running as it is required for the app to run.</li>
 <li><a href="https://www.djangoproject.com/" target="_blank">Django</a> - The Django web Framework was used to create the app and maintain it.</li>
 <li><a href="https://psycopg.com" target="_blank">Psycopg</a> - The database with which the app runs is PostrgeSQL.</li>